Operation Shenandoah II: Battle of Ong Thanh

-On the morning of 16 October, two companies of the 2/28th Infantry commanded by Lt Col. Terry de la Mesa Allen Jr. left their night defensive position along the Ong Thanh Stream to patrol an area to the southeast, which was covered by thick jungle canopy.
-After marching for about 2 km, the battalion found a fortified VC bunker and pulled back to allow airstrikes against the VC positions.
+On the morning of 16 October, two companies of the 2/28th Infantry commanded by Lt Col. Terry de la Mesa Allen Jr. left their night defensive position along the Ong Thanh Stream to patrol an area to the southeast covered by thick jungle canopy.
+After moving about 2 km, the battalion found a fortified VC bunker and pulled back to allow airstrikes against the VC positions.
 When the airstrikes were over, they reentered the camp and a firefight broke out with VC snipers firing down from trees in the surrounding areas.
 U.S. forces pulled back and artillery strikes were called in against VC bunker positions.
 They again re-entered the camp, and they discovered the bodies of 17 VC.
-Moving through the western end of the camp, and another fire-fight broke out with an estimated 60 VC.
+Moving through the western end of the camp, and another firefight broke out with an estimated 60 VC.
 Later that afternoon Lt.
 Col. Allen decided to break contact and return to base, to avoid fighting a battle that could last until the evening.
-In the meantime, however, he called in air-strikes to inflict further damage on the VC.
+He also called in airstrikes to inflict further damage on the VC.

 On the morning of 17 October the 2/28th Infantry renewed their attack against the VC position and at approximately 10:00 they triggered a 3-sided ambush by the 271st Regiment reinforced by 200 soldiers from the VC C1 Company of Rear Service Group 83.
-At 12:00 the 2/28th Infantry attempted to withdraw which quickly descended into chaos as the U.S. forces were pursued by intense fire killing Allen among others.
+At 12:00 the 2/28th Infantry attempted to withdraw but were engaged by intense fire killing Allen among others.

 U.S. losses were 64 killed, 75 wounded and 2 missing.
 VC losses were unknown, the 1st Brigade reported an estimated body count of 101, but the U.S. relief force found only 2 VC dead.